ottuco/ottu-ios-sdk/README.md

 ## Features

 **Simplified security**: We make it simple for you to collect sensitive data such as credit card numbers and remain PCI compliant.
-This means the sensitive data is sent directly to Stripe instead of passing through your server.
+This means the sensitive data is sent directly to Ottu instead of passing through your server.

 **Apple Pay**: We provide a seamless integration with Apple Pay.